 How to Enjoy Uni

 In Japanese cuisine, it’s enjoyed raw in sushi, sashimi, or as a garnish.
-You can find uni as a lavish sashimi rice bowl (海鮮丼) or a topping on Chawanmushi.
+You can find uni as a lavish sashimi rice bowl (海鮮丼), a topping on Chawanmushi, or tossed in spaghetti for that creamy consistency.
 Fresh uni is sublime; it just needs a dip in soy sauce and a smidge of wasabi.

-Preseasoned uni comes in jars, which is a more affordable and convenient way of adding uni to your cooking.
+Preseasoned uni comes in jars, a more affordable and convenient way of adding uni to your cooking.

 Where To Buy

-Due to its high demand and popularity worldwide, you should expect to pay a high price for a quality pack of uni.
+Due to its high demand and popularity worldwide, you should expect a high price for a quality pack.
 The difficulty of raising and harvesting also contributes to the exorbitant cost.
 Beware of cheap uni, which may be highly processed or low quality.
+It can be sold in jars or wooden trays.

-In the U.S., high-quality uni is harvested along the coast of Southern California and the coast of Maine.
+In the U.S., high-quality uni is harvested along the West Coast and Maine.
 You can buy it directly from the local fish markets in the areas (we get it at Santa Barbara Fish Market) or from online seafood suppliers such as Brown Trading Company.
 You can also find imported uni at Japanese grocery stores.

 How To Choose The Best

-To choose the best and most fresh uni, check the color and expiration date.
+Check the color and expiration date to choose the best and most fresh uni.
 Fresh uni should be brightly colored, firm, and not leaking liquids.

 How To Store